An educated mind and a healthy body and soul are all necessary to truly empower a girl.

 These topics are also highly taboo, so they aren’t discussed in school or at home.
 This leads to higher rates of FGM, child marriageteenage pregnancy, school dropout, and cyclical intergenerational poverty.

-Our Health and Leadership Training program, also known as the Jijue program, (which means “know yourself” in Swahili), is offered as weekly after-school workshops for six months each academic year.
-The trainings equip both our students and boys and girls in partner schools across southwestern Kenya with critical information about their bodies, health, legal rights, and life skills training.
+Our Health and Leadership Training program, also known as the Jijue program, (which means “know yourself” in Swahili), is offered as weekly after-school workshops in both of our schools as well as dozens of partner schools across southwestern Kenya.
+It is delivered over a three-year period (grades 5-7), ensuring consistent, age-appropriate engagement at a critical stage of adolescent development.
+The trainings equip boys and girls with information about their bodies, health, legal rights, and life skills training.

-Our team of skilled facilitators lead impactful and engaging sessions on gender equality, FGM and child marriage, sexual violence, sexual and reproductive health, self-defense, and life skills like leadership and self-advocacy.
-This program also teaches participants to share the information they’ve learned with their siblings, parents, and communities and empowers them to become partners in promoting gender equality and the end of violence and harmful practices committed against women and girls across Kenya.
-To date, trainings have been taught at 132 schools across Narok, Kisii, Migori, and Homa Bay counties.
+Our team of skilled facilitators lead impactful and engaging sessions on gender equality, FGM and child marriage, sexual violence, sexual and reproductive health, self-defense, and skills like leadership, public speaking, and self-advocacy.
+This program also teaches participants to share the information they’ve learned with their siblings, parents, and communities and empowers them to become partners in promoting gender equality.
+To date, trainings have been taught at over 200 schools across Narok, Kisii, Migori, and Homa Bay counties.

 girls and boys educated on their health and human rights through our Health and Leadership Trainings